pravsels/FindMe/README.md

 # Find Me

-Find if your face has been posted to a Subreddit.
+Find out if your face has been posted to a Subreddit.
 Only searches the latest 50 posts so far.

 <img width="500" height="500" alt="Screenshot 2025-08-15 at 16 37 54" src="https://github.com/user-attachments/assets/31337e9f-fbfb-455b-a419-1c79d8fd4a7e" />